Back to Universities

 • • Neurosciences

-• • Oncology and Dermatology
+• • Oncology & Dermatology

-• • Maternal and Child Health
+• • Maternal & Child Health

-• • Public Health II & Health Systems
+• • Public Health & Health Systems

 Final year dedicated almost entirely to practical clinical work, with options for training abroad, culminating in the final thesis.